Victorian 4-door oak sideboard, with a profiled top above 3 drawers - antique

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately vital for buyers, as many counterfeits circulate on the market.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details